lkmedia white

 What is an article?

-An article is a written work that usually represents an in-depth, analytical examination of a particular topic.
-Articles often appear in specialist journals, magazines or on news websites and are usually formal, well-researched and structured.
-They aim to impart knowledge, explain complex relationships or provide information on current events and developments.
-Articles are ideal for communicating expertise and for addressing an academic or professional audience.
+An article is a detailed, written work that analyzes a topic in detail.
+Articles are often found in academic journals, magazines, or news websites.
+They are usually formal, well-researched, and structured.
+The goal is to impart knowledge, explain complex topics, or provide information about news.
+Articles are good for demonstrating expertise and appealing to an academic or professional audience.

 What is a blog post?